Father of the Bride Part II: Plot

 Four years after the events of the first film, Annie tells her family that she is pregnant.
 George narrates what he had to go through for the nine months of her pregnancy.
 He begins to panic, believing himself too young to be a grandfather.
-He has his assistant make a list of people who are older than him, dyes his hair brown, and after the roof leaks, decides he and Nina should sell the house their children grew up in if one more thing goes wrong with it.
+He has his assistant make a list of people who are older than him, dyes his hair brown, and after the roof leaks, his wife Nina agrees to sell the house their children grew up in if one more thing goes wrong with it.

 Termites strike the house two weeks later.
 George sells it to the Habibs without telling Nina.
 At dinner, after discussing whether the baby's last name will be hyphenated or not, George changes the subject by revealing the house has been sold.
 Nina is livid, as they have to be out in ten days and no place to go.
 They stay in the mansion owned by Bryan's parents, John and Joanna MacKenzie, who are on a cruise in the Caribbean.
 George and Nina have to deal with the MacKenzies' Dobermans, much to the chagrin of George, who is still paranoid from a previous mishap with them.
 Nina begins experiencing symptoms that bring up the concern of menopause.
 The following day, they go to the doctor and discover that, actually, she is pregnant, too.

 Following this unexpected news, they have a chance meeting with Franck, their former wedding planner, who is elated at both women expecting.
 Driving home, they have differing perspectives on the prospect of becoming new parents again.
 George switches gears, now believing he is too old to be a father again.
 His feelings come to a head when he and Nina go to Annie and Bryan's house to announce their news.
 Nina brings his insensitivity to light and tells him not to come home.

 Out for a walk, George notices that their old street is blocked off and sees a demolition crew with a wrecking ball at their old house, inferring that Mr. Habib plans to demolish it.
 Upset, George runs in and tries to stop them.
 He pleads with Mr. Habib not to do so since he is going to be a father again, as there is sentimental value to it.
 He realizes that if he will have another child, he wants to raise it there.
 When he offers to buy it back, Habib agrees on the condition that he pay him $100,000 up front.
 He reluctantly gives in.
 He and Nina then move back into it.